somang1418/somanghan.github.io/work-example.md

 	<li>
 		<b>Using Markov Chains to Find an Approximate Solution for Travelling Salesman Problem</b><br>
 		<a href="https://github.com/somang1418/Travelling_Salesman_Problem"><div class="color-button">code</div></a><br><br>
-		<i>The Traveling Salesperson Problem (TSP) is a classic problem in combinatorial optimization.
+		The Traveling Salesperson Problem (TSP) is a classic problem in combinatorial optimization.
 Given N points in a plane, we want to find the shortest path that visits all N points and returns to the starting point.
 It is called an NP-Hard problem because it is impossible to find the least cost of connecting all points in the graph.
 However, we can use Markov chains to find an approximate solution.
-I utilized Markov chains to find an approximate solution for the TSP in R.</i>
+I utilized Markov chains to find an approximate solution for the TSP in R.
 	</li><br><br>
 	<li>
 		<b>The Effect of Attitudes Towards Mental Health in the Workplace</b><br>
 		<a href="/rproject/Coding.html"><div class="color-button">code</div></a><a href="https://drive.google.com/file/d/1zBmm5hTOAroDYKKikHWuTarkIRcdKmmE/view?usp=sharing"><div class="color-button">report</div></a><br><br>
-		<i>A study conducted by Claire Henderson, Sara Evans-Lacko and Graham Thornicroft, found that environments that foster positive attitudes towards mental health prompt individuals with mental illness to seek help.
+		A study conducted by Claire Henderson, Sara Evans-Lacko and Graham Thornicroft, found that environments that foster positive attitudes towards mental health prompt individuals with mental illness to seek help.
 The goal of this study is to investigate the association between attitudes towards mental health in the workplace and an employee’s decision to seek mental health treatment.
-We built logistic regression models and compared models by evaluation metrics, such as bic and cp values in order to decide the final model.</i>
+We built logistic regression models and compared models by evaluation metrics, such as bic and cp values in order to decide the final model.
 	</li><br><br>
 	<li>
 		<b>Text classification on Product Reviews from Amazon Kindle Store</b><br>
 		<a href="/rproject/Final.html"><div class="color-button">code</div></a><br><br>
-		<i>In this project, we compared two different data organization methods on text classification.
+		In this project, we compared two different data organization methods on text classification.
 Specifically, we worked on three algorithms for each method including Linear Model, Linear Discriminant Analysis (LDA) and Random Forest as the evidence.
-At the same time, we recorded the time consumed for each algorithm to test the effeciency both processes.</i>
+At the same time, we recorded the time consumed for each algorithm to test the effeciency both processes.
 	</li><br><br>

 </ul>